tja/ruby-ffmpeg/README.md

 ## Prerequisites

-*ruby-ffmpeg* requires the FFMPEG libraries to be installed on your system.
+*ruby-ffmpeg* requires the Libav/FFMPEG libraries to be installed on your system.

 ### MacPorts